I could tell that we were getting closer to the produce

 I turned and looked at the forlorn grape display,

-Realizing that they did not look as sumptuous as they did two minutes ago.
+Realizing that they did not look as sumptuous as they did

 And that was the day I learned to shop.